 - What dish did your mom make better than any others?

-A bit of sharing isn’t a bad thing, provided it doesn’t get out of hand.
+Making small talk isn't always easy.
+But a bit of sharing isn’t a bad thing, provided it doesn’t get out of hand.
+If you have a decent amount of people, but not too many that it'll take up too much time, these are good questions to break the ice.
 These ice breaker questions may help you see your coworkers as actual human beings (and isn’t that the goal of team building?):

 - If you could choose your “forever age,” what would it be and why?